Numbing Lubricants: A Terrible Product, or the MOST Terrible Product?

-I have a question about using Anal Eaze to numb my girlfriend’s anal region and then proceeding to have sex.
+I have a question about using Anal Eaze to numb the anal region of my girlfriend and then proceed to have sex.
 I understand that Anal Eaze will numb everything that it is applied to, but are there any other consequences?
 My girlfriend enjoys it when I insert my tongue in the hole as well as lick around the hole and insert my finger or a small anal plug.
 I can usually make her squirt, so I presume that she is receiving pleasure from oral anal sex.
 My next step is to insert my penis; I have attempted insertion once and got the head in by using Vaseline, but it was painful.

 My short answer is that you should never use Anal Eaze or any other numbing agent for anal sex.
 First, in order for sex to be pleasurable for both parties, you want to be able to feel things, not numb your most sensitive parts!
 And you are right that if numbing lubricant comes in contact with your penis, your sensation will be dulled as well.
 Second, if you numb the sensitive anal region so that your girlfriend cannot feel pain, then you risk causing serious physical damage.
 Pain is the body's signal that you need to stop what you're doing and slow down.
 If you can't feel pain, then you don't know when sensitive tissue is being torn.